-1.1.4 Where to Go from Here
+2.1.4 Where to Go from Here

-The easiest way to start with ReFrame is to go through Tutorial 1: Getting Started with ReFrame, which will guide you step-by-step in both writing your first tests and in configuring ReFrame.
-The Configuring ReFrame for Your Site page provides more details on the basic configuration aspects of ReFrame.
-Advanced Topics explain different aspects of the framework whereas ReFrame Manuals provide complete reference guides for the command line interface, the configuration parameters and the programming APIs for writing tests.
+If you are new to ReFrame, the place to start is the first tutorial Tutorial 1: Getting Started with ReFrame, which will guide you step-by-step in both writing your first tests and in configuring ReFrame.
+The rest of the tutorials explore additional capabilities of the framework and cover several topics that you will likely come across when writing your own tests.

+The Configuring ReFrame for Your Site page provides more details on how a configuration file is structured and the Advanced Topics explain some more advanced concepts as well as some implementation details.
+The ReFrame Manuals provide complete reference guides for the command line interface, the configuration parameters and the programming APIs for writing tests.